geoblacklight/geoblacklight.github.io/docs/blog/posts/2024-05-20-geoblacklight-workshop.md

 * Eric Larson — Big Ten Academic Alliance
 * Eliot Jordan — Princeton University

+With many thanks to all the GeoBlacklight community members who help keep our website and project documentation up to date.

 ## Part 1: Introductions and Attendee Goals (5 minutes)